theGaryLarson/theGaryLarson/README.md

 - 🔭 I’m currently working at Computing for All
 - 🌱 I’m currently learning Data Structures & Algorithms through Udemy
 - 👯 I’m looking to collaborate on services that support marginalized communites in Seattle
-- 💬 Ask me about the book Clean Code by Uncle Bob
 - 😄 Pronouns: (he/him/his)
-- ⚡ Fun fact: A shrimp's heart is in its head!
 - 📫 How to reach me: (https://www.linkedin.com/in/thegarylarson/)